 Snowskin mooncakes filled with cempedak, or avocado and mango mousse.
 Another fruit-inspired creation!
 The fresh fruits are blended and made into a paste, with mini cubes and pulp of the fruits thrown in for good measure.

 The whole pastry is entirely made of fruity goodness with no extra additives.
 Oh, except for the fact that chocolate pearls are included, too.
-Good stuff! ($42.80 for 8; four of each flavor)
+Good stuff! ($42.80 for 8; four of each flavour)

 Man Fu Yuan